bevyengine/bevy-website/release-content/0.15/release-notes/15282_Allow_animation_clips_to_animate_arbitrary_properties.md

 <!-- Allow animation clips to animate arbitrary properties. -->
 <!-- https://github.com/bevyengine/bevy/pull/15282 -->

-Animation clips offer much greater flexibility in what they can animate and in how their curves may be defined.

-On the one hand, animation clips can be used to animate arbitrary properties.
+Animation clips can be used to animate arbitrary component properties with arbitrary curves.
 This is driven by an `AnimatableProperty` trait, which reaches into a component and selects part of it to modify.